Picture Perfect (Every Avenue album): Release

 Between late June and late August, the band performed on the Warped Tour.
-The first single from Picture Perfect, "Tell Me I'm a Wreck", was uploaded to the Every Avenue MySpace page on October 9.
+The first single from Picture Perfect, "Tell Me I'm a Wreck," was uploaded to the Every Avenue MySpace page on October 9.
 It was also made available to download on the iTunes Store and for free listening on Spotify.
 Picture Perfect was released through Fearless Records on November 3, 2009.
 In January 2010, the group went on a co-headlining US tour with Sparks the Rescue.
 They were supported by the Audition and the Summer Set.
-Followoing this, the band appeared at the Extreme Thing festival.
-The music video for Tell Me I'm a Wreck was released online on August 12.
-Newest single release, Mindset video premiered on the 17th March 2011.
+Following this, the band appeared at the Extreme Thing festival.
+The music video for "Tell Me I'm a Wreck" was released online on August 12.
+The music video for the single "Mindset" premiered on March 17, 2011.

 Track listing

 All songs written and composed by David Strauchman and Jimmie Deeghan.